 - The enterprise Identity Header field and the OSP Identity Header are both passed through to the terminating service provider (TSP).

+- The information in the OSP Identity header is used by the terminating service provider analytics and call validation treatment functions when presenting the inbound call to the subscriber.

 - The additional information included with the enterprise Identity Header field is optionally used by the terminating service provider analytics and call validation treatment functions when presenting the inbound call to the subscriber.

 - The result is a solution that fills the “enterprise call origination knowledge gap” using the same cryptographic standards and methods utilized in the baseline SHAKEN framework.